Uploading Widget Integration for Webflow Forms

 Webflow is a no-code website builder that lets you accomplish most aspects of web development and website distribution via a visual editor.
 It has a built-in uploader block that you can use on your pages.
 However, it has some limitations, such as uploading large files, uploading from multiple sources, and editing uploaded images.

-Fortunately, you can embed an advanced File Uploader into your Webflow website.
+Fortunately, you can embed an advanced Uploading Widget into your Webflow website.
 Using it is as easy as using the default Webflow File Upload element, but with almost no limits.
 With Uploadcare, you can upload files up to 5 TB and use more input sources, including Facebook, Instagram, Dropbox, etc. In this guide, we’ll provide step-by-step instructions on how to integrate it into your Webflow project.

 Here’s what you’ll need to follow the tutorial:

-Getting a Public API Key is easy.
-You can copy it from:
+Getting a Public API key is easy.
+You can copy it from API keys:

 Now that we have all the necessary info, let’s continue to the integration itself.